lawlorbrenden2/startup/notes.md

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.

+I decided to keep that placeholder paragraph as it basically summed up my experience exactly of porting my existing work to React.
+It was great having a proper and organized directory system now.
+I also enjoyed learning how this whole process of injecting react into the html and then having it converted back to Javascript works behind the scenes.

 ## React Part 2: Reactivity

 This was a lot of fun to see it all come together.
 I had to keep remembering to use React state instead of just manipulating the DOM directly.